MuditPandey-007/MuditPandey-007/README.md

 ###

-<p align="left">I'm Mudit Pandey from Jaipur, India.<br><br>- 👀 I’m intersted in coding and development.
-Coding is my passion and I love to learn new things everyday so that I can achieve big in this beautiful world of programming.<br>- 📚 I’m currently learning Web Development and AIML. and my skils are : C/C++, Python, Html, CSS, Javascript, Video-editing, R, Machine learning, Python libraries.<br>- 💞️ I’m looking to collaborate on projects related to my skills.<br>- ⚡ In my free time I research about tech and learn new things everyday, technology excites me and motivates to explore more and more.
+<p align="left">I'm Mudit Pandey from Jaipur, India.<br><br>- 🏫 I'm currently pusuing B.tech in computer science with specialization in AI and ML from JECRC UNIVERSITY, Jaipur and currently in my final year.<br>- 👀 I’m intersted in coding and development.
+Coding is my passion and I love to learn new things everyday so that I can achieve big in this beautiful world of programming.<br>- 🔭 I’m working as an Intern at Persistent Systems <br>- 📚 I’m currently learning Web Development and AIML. and my skils are : C/C++, Python, Html, CSS, Javascript, Video-editing, R, Machine learning, Python libraries.<br>- 💞️ I’m looking to collaborate on projects related to my skills.<br>- ⚡ In my free time I research about tech and learn new things everyday, technology excites me and motivates to explore more and more.
 Apart from that I play PC games and do video editing, graphic designing stuff too.</p>

 ###